 Crushed ore will pass through vibrating trash screens which discharge to the first of ten cyanidation/CIL tanks operating in series for a total retention time of 36 hours.
-The last five (CIL) tanks contain 10gpl activated carbon.
-Intertank screens retain carbon in the CIL tanks, carbon will be advanced through the circuit periodically by pumping slurry countercurrent to the normal slurry flow.
-Carbon remains in the recipient tank and slurry flows back downstream.
-Loaded carbon containing nominally 2,000g (65ozs) of gold per tonne will be pumped out of the first CIL tank, discharged over a wash screen and advanced at the rate of eight tonnes per day to acid washing followed by elution in a pressure stripping system.
-Stripped carbon will be thermally regenerated in a gas fired rotary kiln operating at 1,200°F and returned to the fifth CIL tank.
+Loaded carbon containing nominally 2,000g (65ozs) of gold per tonne will be pumped out of the first CIL tank, discharged to acid washing followed by elution in a pressure stripping system.